Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 In merely two decades, China built from scratch a two-trillion-dollar e-commerce market, with 800 million users, 70 million jobs, and nearly 50% of global online retail sales.
 Contrary to conventional wisdom, Liu argues, this market boom occurred because of weak government institutions, not despite them.
 Gaps in government institutions compelled e-commerce platforms to build powerful private institutions for contract enforcement, fraud detection, and dispute resolution.
 For a surprisingly long period, the authoritarian government acquiesced, endorsed, and even partnered with this private institutional building despite its disruptive nature.
 Drawing on a plethora of interviews, original surveys, proprietary data, and a field experiment, Liu shows that the resulting e-commerce boom had far-reaching effects on China.

 Liu will present her book in a talk moderated by Abraham Newman.
-A light lunch will be provided.
-Please RSVP using the link at the top of this page to ensure an accurate headcount for catering.
+Light refreshments will be provided.
+Please RSVP using the link at the top of this page.

 This academic seminar is jointly sponsored by the Initiative for U.S.-China Dialogue on Global Issues and the Department of Government.